Fradeet/Fradeet/README.md

 ### Hi there 👋

+A student.
+Usually use Azure DevOps Service, Because the bad connection to github, home and college all.

 <!--
 **Fradeet/Fradeet** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.